Reiikz/BashBackupScript/README.md

 # BashBackupScript
 A simple and easy to use bash script to automatize your backups

-To install it as a command give it run permissions and use the modifier -I like:
-./backup -I
-but, you can use it as it is on whatever location you want use -h to get help like: backup -h
+To install it dump the file named "backup" into "/usr/local/bin" and make it executable, or just install the .deb package I provided in the releases tab. anyway, you can use it as it is on whatever location you want. use -h to get help like: backup -h